-HypercoolingWhat You Need
+HypercoolingWhat You Need:

-A metal bucket
+-A metal bucket

-32 oz. of table salt
+-32 oz. of table salt

-6 16oz bottled water
+-6 16oz bottled water

-Two bags of crushed ice and Water
+-2 bags of crushed ice and water

-What You Do
+What You Do:

-Take three to six (sealed) plastic bottles of mineral water.
+-Take three to six (sealed) plastic bottles of mineral water.

-Place them in your bucket and pour in a bag of ice, add water so that the ice becomes slushy.
+-Place them in your bucket and pour in a bag of ice; add water so that the ice becomes slushy.

-The lids of your water bottles should be sticking out the top of the ice/water mixture so you can handle them without freezing your fingers.
+-The lids of your water bottles should be sticking out the top of the ice/water mixture so you can handle them without freezing your fingers.
 Make sure they are evenly spaced in the bucket.

-Pour in the salt, use 26 oz of salt if you only use three bottles and 32 oz for six bottles.
+-Pour in the salt, use 26 oz of salt if you only use three bottles and 32 oz for six bottles.

-If you have a thermometer place it in the bucket.
+-If you have a thermometer, place it in the bucket.

-Wait 35-545 minutes, but keep checking on the bottles, turn them gently to insure that they cool evenly.
+-Wait 35-45 minutes, but keep checking on the bottles, turn them gently to insure that they cool evenly.

-When time is up you'll see a thin layer of ice on the outside of your metal bucket.
+-When time is up, you'll see a thin layer of ice on the outside of your metal bucket.

-Take the bottle out and turn the bottle on its side.
+-Take the bottle out and turn the bottle on its side.
 Swing it lightly back and then BANG it against a wall.
 Watch as the water slowly changes color and turns to ice.

 Take a glass bowl and place a few ice cubes inside.
 Gently open the lid of your super cooled bottle of water.
 Slowly pour it onto the ice in the bowl.
 The liquid water should turn to ice as soon as it makes contact with ice cubes in the bowl.
 This means that you should be able to produce a tower of ice as you keep pouring.

-Pouring liquid water that lands as solid ice – this works because of the ice cubes already in the bowl.
-One of the best nucleation sites that you can use to form ice crystals, is other ice crystals
+-Pouring liquid water that lands as solid ice – this works because of the ice cubes already in the bowl.
+One of the best nucleation sites that you can use to form ice crystals, is other ice crystals.

-Fun With PhysicsWhat You Need
+Fun With PhysicsWhat You Need:

 For Experiment 1:

-Empty Jam Jar
+-Empty Jam Jar

-What You Do
+What You Do:

-Every time you plunge the pencil into the rice you are compressing the grains and making them pack more tightly together.
+Every time you plunge the pencil into the rice, you are compressing the grains and making them pack more tightly together.
 The air gaps decrease in size and the rice grains rub against each other more.
-They can't move as freely, and start to arrange in a pattern that doesn't change.
+They can't move as freely and start to arrange in a pattern that doesn't change.
 The rice you could previously pour like a liquid becomes solid.

-With more grains of rice pressing on the pencil, and each one of those more tightly packed in, the friction between the knife and the rice increases.
-If the friction force between the rice and knife equals the combined weight force of the rice and container, then the balance of forces means the pencil is held in place.
+With more grains of rice pressing onto the pencil, and each one of those more tightly packed in, the friction between the pencil and the rice increases.
+If the friction force between the rice and pencil equals the combined weight force of the rice and the container, then the balance of forces means the pencil is held in place.
 For the jar to lift as well, friction between its inside walls and the rice must also increase.
-That shows you the rice has moved and compacted even away from where you disturbed it with the pencil.
+This proves that the rice has moved and compacted, even where it wasn't disturbed it with the pencil.

 Bend water with static electricity: Blow up a balloon or use a comb and rub it against your head to build up a static charge.
 Do this for several minutes to really get a decent charge.
 Then, turn a tap on: it should be on enough for a steady but slow stream of water to come out, not just drips.
 Bring the balloon close to the stream of water and observe what happens!

-Rainbow GlassWhat You Need
+Rainbow GlassWhat You Need:

-Patience and a steady hand
+-Patience and a steady hand

-What You Do
+What You Do:

 The different amounts of sugar in water create different densities of water.
 As you are layering them with the heaviest at the bottom, the different layers will 'sit' on top of each other.
 Eventually, due to particle dynamics, the layers will mix.
 The greater the difference in density, the longer the effect lasts.
 Unlike water and oil, however, once you mix the layers, they will not settle back.

-Self Inflating BalloonWhat You Need
+Self Inflating BalloonWhat You Need:

-Latex balloon (thinner the better)
+-Latex balloon (thinner is better)

-What You Do
+What You Do:

 Place 2 teaspoons of yeast, 1 teaspoon of sugar and one cup of water into the bottle.
 Put the balloon over the top of the bottle and secure with the elastic band.
 Walk away... but keep a close watch on it.

-Make Your Own Lava LampWhat You Need
+Make Your Own Lava LampWhat You Need:

-What You Do
+What You Do:

 il is less dense than water, and so rests on top.
 When you add salt, it sticks to the oil; because salt is more dense than water, it sinks - when enough salt attaches to a blob of oil, the whole blob sinks.
 When the salt dissolves in the water, the oil's low density causes it to rise up again.